Unidata/netcdf-c/docs/nczarr.md

 using URLs.

 There are, however, some details that are important.
-- Protocol: this should be _https_ or _s3_,or _file_.
+Several URL protocols are semantically meaningfull for the NCZarr implementation.
+* _http_ or _https_ -- this just signals that we have a URL; the actual storage type is inferred from the _mode_ flag or by probing the object to which the URL refers.
+* _file_ -- The _file_ scheme is equivalent to "mode=...,file,..."
-  The _s3_ scheme is equivalent to "https" plus setting "mode=s3".
+* _s3_ -- The _s3_ scheme is equivalent to "https" plus setting "mode=...,s3,..." plus using an elided host.
-  Specifying "file" is for directory tree or zipfile format storage, and also for testing.
+* _gs3_ -- The _gs3_ scheme is equivalent to "https" plus setting "mode=...,gs3,...", and using the google-specific host.
+* _zoh_ -- The _zoh_ scheme is equivalent to "http" plus setting "mode=...,zoh,...", plus using a host that leads to a server supporting the ZoH REST API.

+Note that currently there is no "zip:" protocol so it must be inferred or specified by a _mode_ tag.

 ## Client Parameters